-The Inflation Factor in Table 2 will be updated annually, as described in section 1.1 of throughout the IR term.
-Table 3 below summarizes the Total Revenue Requirement that
+The Inflation Factor in Table 2 will be updated annually, as described in section 1.1 of

-4 this Exhibit.
-B2M LP proposes that the Productivity Factor will remain unchanged

-6 would result, were the Application to be approved as filed.
+- 4 this Exhibit.
+NRLP proposes that the Productivity Factor will remain unchanged - throughout the IR term.
+Table 3 below summarizes the Total Revenue Requirement that - 6 would result, were the Application to be approved as filed.